| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 rather than “liberals.”
 By definition liberals are those who accept or

-“respectable” length of time and then embrace the old liberal values.
-In the
+length of time and then embrace the old liberal values.
+In the “roaring

-jewelry, and knee-length skirts fashionable for women.
-Conservative
+knee-length skirts fashionable for women.
+Conservative “fundamental” Christians

-“fundamental” Christians raged against all three from the pulpits.
-But, like
+raged against all three from the pulpits.
+But, like all conservatives, they

-conservatives to be spineless, hypocritical losers who are constantly giving up
+spineless, hypocritical losers who are constantly giving up ground.

 We